janasoham/janasoham.github.io/_publications/markov_prediction1.md

 date: 2021-01-01

-excerpt: "We analyze prediction problems on first order Markov chains and achieve optimal rate for general <i>k</i> states chians.
+excerpt: "We analyze prediction problems on first order Markov chains and achieve optimal rate for general k states chians.
 We also analyze effect of spectral gaps in case of reversible chains to achieve parametric rate of estimation."

 citation: "Yanjun Han, Soham Jana, and Yihong Wu.
 "Optimal prediction of Markov chains